bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

    The identifier of the process element which logged the event.

 Category
-   The log category refers to the |axon-ivy| part which has logged the event (e.g. user_code: ivyScript by user; process: log from/during process model execution).
+   The log category refers to the Axon Ivy part which has logged the event (e.g. user_code: ivyScript by user; process: log from/during process model execution).